Zoids: Fuzors: Series background

 The series focuses on a delivery boy named RD who works for a company called Mach Storm, based in Blue City, a metropolis on Planet Zi's Eastern Continent.
 Mach Storm also moonlights as a Zoids battling team.
 RD learns the ropes of becoming a good Zoid pilot, and eventually discovers the abilities to fuse with other Zoids.
 Like Zoids: New Century, Zoids battles are also fought for competition, however, instead of the Judge Satellites and wide open areas used for fighting, the sanctioned battles take place in enclosed arenas.
-Also, much like New Century, RD's main Zoid is the Liger Zero.
+Due to setbacks in the toy production line, the lead Zoid is the Liger Zero.
+The Energy Liger (known early in development as the "Air Liger") was intended to be featured as the main character's Zoid, but the toy wouldn't be ready in time for the show's debut.

 The series initially focuses on the rivalry between the Mach Storm and Savage Hammer teams, as well as other battles.
 As the series progresses, RD and the rest of Mach Storm become aware of a conspiracy to take control of Blue City, and fight to stop it.

 Fuzors differs from previous seasons because it shows a lot more of the setting outside the Zoid battles or military.
 In Fuzors, two, sometimes more, Zoids can combine to become a single unit called a Fuzor.
 However, not every Zoid can be a Fuzor and for multiple units existing only one is a Fuzor partner to another.
 For example, Savage Hammer had multiple Leoblazes, but only Matt's Leoblaze (which was owned by Mach Storm) was compatible as part of the Matrix Dragon.

 A Zi-Fighter's license is a glove for the right hand (that leaves only the middle, ring and small fingers bare) with a mechanical device on the back.
 This apparently is used for "synchronization" and to bring out the full potential of the Zoid being piloted.
 Also, it is used to initiate a Fuzor combination.
 Furthermore, it can work as something of a short-range communicator when outside the cockpit.

 The command to initiate the fusion is "FUZORS, COMBINE!" for the American version and "ZI-UNIZON!" for the Japanese version while raising a clenched right fist to face level, followed by the name of the Fuzor (ex: RD here raises his gauntlet and shouts "FUZORS, COMBINE/ZI-UNIZON!
 Liger Zero Phoenix!")

 Zoids: Fuzors has no connection to the previous Zoids anime produced by Xebec and Digital Frontier.
 Though this went unmentioned in the show itself, information on the packaging associated with the series' Japanese toy release clarifies that Zoids: Fuzors takes place in the same fictional universe as the Zoids Battle Story, in the same location and during the same time frame as volumes 9-12 of Zoids Official Fan Book EX.